Miffyli/nle-sample-factory-baseline/README.md

 Run code with `./train_baseline.sh`.
 This should start printing out text about initializing the workers, and eventually learning statistics.
 Training lasts for two billion steps.

+**Note:** by default this will continue the training with the files already contained in this repository.
+Change the experiment name in `train_baseline.sh` or alternatively remove `train_dir` directory to train a new model.

 You can try to speed up training by changing the `num_workers` and `num_envs_per_worker` parameters inside `train_baseline.sh`.

 ## Submitting to AICrowd